MatteoIorio11/IRS/lab1/composite_behaviours.md

 The robot is asked to find a light source and go towards it, while avoiding collisions with other objects, such as walls, boxes and other robots.
 The robot should reach the target as fast as possible and, once reached it, it should stay close to it (either standing or moving).
 For physical constraints the wheel velocity cannot exceed the value 15 (i.e., 15−2m/s).

 ## Design
-The entire behaviour of this task, is divided into three different logics, then each logic is implemented inside a specific file, in order to have a better encapsulation:
+The entire behaviour of this task, is divided into three different *logics*, then each logic is implemented inside a specific file, in order to have a better *separation of concerns*:

 1. *avoid_logic*: inside this file is implemented the logic for avoiding the obstacles in the arena;
 2. *photo_logic*: this file contains the logic for the phototaxi task;